Creating a Single Neighbourhood Contract via the PCN DES

 Key Details

-The 2025/26 funding round requires projects to be fully completed by March 2026, with a focus on refurbishing and reconfiguring existing Surgery premises.
+The 2025/26 funding round has a focus on projects regarding refurbishing and reconfiguring existing Surgery premises.
 Technology-only solutions or entirely new builds will not qualify.

 There are 3 UMF Grant scenarios – which of these apply to you?